-Any project involving the supply of equipment and works requires national co-financing as shown in the relevant project fiche.
-In addition, all operational and running costs and the maintenance of the equipment will be provided by the final beneficiaries.
-If the total cost of equipment or works is less than the amount envisaged in the fiche, the amount of Phare support will be reduced to maintain unchanged the relative proportions of Phare support and national co-financing shown in the fiche.
-If the total cost is greater than the amount envisaged in the fiche, the extra support required will be provided by additional national co-financing.
+All projects involving the supply of equipment and works require national co-financing as shown in the relevant Project Fiche.
+If the total cost of such equipment or works turns out to be less than the amount envisaged in the fiche, the amount of Phare support will be reduced to maintain unchanged the relative proportions of Phare support and national co-financing shown in the fiche.
+If the total cost turns out to be greater than the amount envisaged in the fiche, the extra support required will be provided by additional national co-financing.